MomomeYeah/Micro-Batching/README.md

 * `BatchProcessor` must implement `BatchProcessorInterface`, and can be provided by the caller.
 This code defines `SimpleBatchProcessor` for testing purposes, and as an implementation example

+## TODO Items

+* it would be nicer to use events to detect when `JobResults` are ready, so that a sleep-and-check loop isn't necessary